Ice-T receives a star on the Hollywood Walk of Fame - ExBulletin

 Ice-T receives a star on the Hollywood Walk of Fame

-HOLLYWOOD, LOS ANGELES (KABC) — Rap icon and actor Ice-T now has a star on the Hollywood Walk of Fame.
+Ice-T has been honored with a star on the Hollywood Walk of Fame.

-Ice-T was joined at Friday’s ceremony by “Law and Order: SVU” co-star Mariska Hargitay, series creator Dick Wolf and fellow rap legend Chuck D.
+The gangsta rap pioneer and actor received the star at a ceremony the day after his 65th birthday, where he was joined by fellow rapper Chuck D and his Law and Order: SVU co-star Mariska Hargitay and series creator Dick Wolf.
+In his speech, he also gave a special mention to Ice Cube for co-creating gangsta rap, thanking him for giving the genre a name.

-Friday’s unveiling came a day after Ice-T – born Tracy Lance Marrow in Newark, New Jersey – celebrated her 65th birthday.
+Talk to Variety, Ice-T revealed that he would never have believed him if someone had told him at the start of his career that he would receive a star.
+“I would have told you it was impossible,” he said.
+“When I started making records, I didn’t come into the music business thinking I was going to be a star.
+I was just looking if I could have a fanbase.
+I didn’t want to be the best rapper.
+Just wanted to be mentioned among the greats: LL Cool J, Run-DMC Getting a “star” was out of reach.

 |